Resources for Coping with COVID-19

 How to manage your mental health during COVID-19:

-The outbreak of infectious diseases such as the recent COVID-19 (Coronavirus) can be a stressful time for individuals and communities.
-It is not uncommon to feel anxious or worried while listening, reading or watching the news.
-While it’s necessary to keep up-to-date and make changes to daily life in order to help control the spread of COVID-19 (Coronavirus), the constant news cycle coupled with social distancing measures can have a real impact on mental health.
+The outbreak of infectious diseases such as COVID-19 (Coronavirus) can be stressful for individuals and communities.
+It is not uncommon to feel anxious or worried.
+While it’s necessary to make changes to daily life in order to help control the spread of COVID-19 (Coronavirus), the constant news cycle coupled with social distancing measures can have a real impact on mental health.

-Here are a few resources, credible information sources, and self-care tools for our mental health and wellbeing.
+Below are resources, credible information sources, and self-care tools to take care of your mental health and wellbeing.

 Resources for Families, Parents & Caregivers: